Speech-Language Pathology Master’s Degree Program Frequently Asked Questions (FAQs)

 No. Students must complete a Bachelor degree from an accredited college or university prior to enrollment.
 It is highly recommended that an applicant have a minimum cumulative undergraduate GPA of 3.0 on a 4.0 scale.
 Students with less than a 3.0 GPA should consult the Admissions Office prior to applying.
-Applicants must complete the following admissions prerequisites with a grade of 'B-' or better.
+Applicants must complete admissions prerequisites at the college level at an accredited institution(s).
+No more than two prerequisite courses will be accepted with a minimum grade of 'C.' All other prerequisites must have a grade of 'B-' or better.

 For a list of prerequisite course work and other requirements, including observation hours, please see the Criteria & Prerequisites section on the Applicant Process page.